madlabsinc/mevn-cli/docs/README.md

 - title: Automated workflow
   details: MEVN-CLI takes care of everything from project scaffolding to the deployment phase.
 - title: Docker Support
-  details: Configure multi-container Docker application with ease.
+  details: Get up and running with a multi-container Docker application in no time.
 - title: Deploy with ease
   details: Deploy your production-ready application to the cloud solution of choice.
 footer: MIT Licensed | Copyright © 2019-present MadHacks